ktnlvr/ktnlvr.dev/content/rambling/turing-complete-module-exports.md

 ### Dunder Methods

 If a method starts and ends with two underscores, it is called a dunder (**d**ouble **under**score) method.
-Dunder methods are reserved by the language to implement operator overloading, constructors and type coercion and other semantic-level fluff.
+Dunder methods are reserved by the language to implement operator overloading[^operator-overloading], constructors and type coercion and other semantic-level fluff.

 ```
 class Vec2: